Offaly sporting hero passes away in the United States

 With a young family to care for, competitive running became less of a priority, though he secured a very creditable fifth place finish at the US Cross Country Championships in Gainesville in 1975, when a top three placing would have secured a spot on the national cross country team.

 Once his family was reared, Colman returned to competition, regularly winning age group events, and represented both the US and Ireland across a total of four appearances at the World Masters Games between 1995 and 2001, competing in New York, South Africa, England and Australia.
-In the 1995 games in Buffalo, he came in 10th in the marathon in two hours 56 minutes at the age of 55, though his time two years later was seven minutes quicker, while he also posted impressive times in the 5,000m and 10,000m.
+In the 1995 games in Buffalo, he came in 10th in the marathon in two hours 56 minutes at the age of 55, though his time two years later was near seven minutes quicker, while he also posted impressive times in the 5,000m and 10,000m – he ran 2.49 when finishing fifth in the over 55s section of the marathon at the World Masters Games in Durban, South Africa in 1997 while he ran 16.10 in the track 5,000 metres.
+He proudly wore the Tullamore Harriers' vest in some of these World Masters Games.

 One of his finest athletic feats, and a reflection of Colman’s iron-willed determination, was his performance at the formidable Comrades Marathon in Durban, South Africa in 2004.
 The world’s largest and oldest ultramarathon, run over some 55 miles across ‘The Big Five’ set of hills in the KwaZulu-Natal province, he completed the course in 10 hours and 10 minutes at the age of 64.